mavjav-edu/pcc_2e/solutions/chapter_5.md

 ## 5-8: Hello Admin

-Make a list of five or more usernnames, including the name `'admin'`.
+Make a list of five or more usernames, including the name `'admin'`.
 Imagine you are writing code that will print a greeting to each user after they log in to a website.
 Loop through the list, and print a greeting to each user:

 - If the username is `'admin'`, print a special greeting, such as *Hello admin, would you like to see a status report?*
-- Otherwise, print a generic greeting, such as *Hello Eric, thank you for loggin in again.*
+- Otherwise, print a generic greeting, such as *Hello Eric, thank you for logging in again.*

 ```python
 usernames = ['eric', 'willie', 'admin', 'erin', 'ever']